 Learn How to Use Etsy to Sell Your Craft Products

-The classes at the Hudson Library will be taught by instructor Karen Koch, a local mixed media artist who has extensive experience with using Etsy to sell and promote her art.
+The live, virtual classes will be taught by instructor Karen Koch, a local mixed media artist who has extensive experience with using Etsy to sell and promote her art.
 Karen studied studio art and majored in drawing at Denison University.
 Her studio, Life Needs Art, located inside of Uncommon Art, an art studio and gallery on Main Street in Hudson, features modern art inspired by nature and nostalgia.

 The Etsy Craft Entrepreneurship Program is sponsored by the Burton D. Morgan Foundation.
 For more information, call 330.653.6658 x 1010.